Vyral/base-template/_posts/2019-10-10-why-schools-play-a-major-role-to-homebuyers.md

 {% include youtube.html %}

-If you are in the market to buy a home, you probably already realize how large of a role school districts play in your search.
-As you’ll see, it’s quite important to most buyers.
+<p style="text-align: center;"><em>If you are in the market to buy a home, you probably already realize how large of a role school districts play in your search.
+As you’ll see, it’s quite important to most buyers.</em></p>

 **Did you know that, according to a recent survey, 78% of buyers said that schools were very important to their home search?** It’s true, and today we’re going to talk about how to search for homes based on their school district.